Gromgorgel/ddPCR/README.md

 This branch contains two R scripts related to digital PCR analysis.
 Both scripts were written to handle output from the Biorad QX200 platform, but the main analysis algortighm (cloudy.R) should be able to handle any type of digital PCR output provided the data have the correct format (more on that later).

 The two scripts are:
-- cloudy.R
+- Cloudy-Vx-xx.R
 - read_QX.R

 Algorithm cloudy_V2-04 & read_QX  were originally provided as supplemental material to the publication "*Measuring digital PCR quality: Performance Parameters and their Optimization*" by Antoon Lievens, Sara Jacchia, Dafni Kagkli, Cristian Savini, and Maddalena Querci ([link](http://dx.doi.org/10.1371/journal.pone.0153317)).
 The cloudy algorithm has since evolved to V2-08 & V03-03 (more on that below), but V2-04 remains available.
 In addition, this branch also contains the full dataset on which the publication was based (`Dataset.zip`) which may be used to further explore the functions of the scripts provided.

+In addition, a few related functions have been added: a function to quickly plot digital PCR data and a shiny app based on the clpudy algorithm providing a graphical interface for users that are less comfortable with R's command line interface.

+Additional functions:
+- MonoColor ddplot.R
+- Shiny Cloud Vx-xx.R

-The following paragraphs contain a brief overview of the functionality of the algorithms.
-Details on their use is also contained as commented text in the .R files themselves.
-The last paragraph contains information on the structure of the dataset provided (i.e. `Dataset.zip`).
+The following paragraphs contain a brief overview of the functionality of these algorithms and fucntions.
+In most cases, details on their use is also contained as commented text in the .R files themselves.
+The very last paragraph contains information on the structure of the dataset provided (i.e. `Dataset.zip`).

 ## The 'read.QX' algorithm
 This function reads the fluorescence values, as exported from the Biorad Quantasoft software, into R. To export the fluorescence readings, choose `options > export amplitude and cluster data` in the `setup` tab of the Quantasoft software (V1.6.6.0320).
 The software will prompt you to choose folder, for use with read_QX.R it is recommended that you choose an empty folder.
 For each well in the analysis, a .csv file will be created that contains the fluorescence reads for each channel as well as the assigned cluster.